TL;DR- communicate regularly and keep it short.

 Our happiest clients communicate two to four times a week across multiple channels.
 This creates awareness and boosts engagement.

 Keep in mind not everyone is looking at the same channels.
-While it may seem repetitive to you because you’re sharing the information multiple times, your employees are only seeing this once.
+While it may seem repetitive to you because you’re sharing the information multiple times, your employees only see this once.

 PRO TIP: Save time and reduce task switching by scheduling messages in advance.